-The surface of the model must be completely clear from any moisture or water.
-The purity of the surface model is exceptionally important as moisture or dirt can easily cause blistering effect.
-Polyurethane coating is more sensitive to moisture while polyuria will not.
+The surface of the model must be completely clean of any moisture or water.
+The purity of the surface model is very important as moisture or dirt can easily cause blistering.
+The polyurethane coating is sensitive to moisture, while polyuria is not.